therocketstationart/therocketstation.art/content/about.md

 title = 'About Me'
 +++

-My name is Lucia, and I am a Peruvian artist, currently living in New Zealand.
+My name is Lucia, and I am a Peruvian artist, currently settling in to my new life in Nelson, New Zealand.

-I come from a beautiful city called Cusco.
-When I was a child I searched for many ways to entertain myself, and thanks to the intervention of several people I was guided to the world of art.
-Since then, I have never stopped creating and exploring ideas.
-I specialize in works with a lot of detail, black acrylic paint, and black ink fineliner pens.
+I come from a beautiful city called Cusco in the Peruvian Andes.
+As a child I sought many ways to entertain myself, and thanks to the guidance of several people I was introduced to the world of art.
+Once I discovered this part of myself, I never stopped creating or exploring ideas.
+I enjoy working on pieces with a lot of fine detail, becoming absorbed in the process, an escape from the trials and stresses of daily life.

+The inspiration behind each work is the therapy that art gives me.
+Being an immigrant I often find myself alone with my thoughts and my art helps me to find peace and security in myself so I can connect with people and this new environment.

+I hope you find something that speaks to you in my art and thank you for yor support.